z1pti3/jimi/README.md

 Highly customizable using loops, if logic, variables, in-build functions and easily expandable using plugins

+Other Features:
+* Multi-user and group
+* Object and field level ACL
+* Cluster support with active/active and automatic failover
+* CLI for debugging

 Checkout the wiki for more details and installation instructions

 ![Screenshot](examples/screenshots/screenshot1.png)